charlesneimog/pd4web/Documentation/index.md

          src="https://www.gravatar.com/avatar/35bfca6c25d1dd5a35dac8b4a1240c65"
          alt="Profile Picture">
     <p style="margin: 0;">
-        I am Charles K. Neimog, a composer and researcher in the field of computer music. <code>pd4web</code> is a project to make possible the use of PureData in web browsers, improving the accessibility of electronic music.
+        I am Charles K. Neimog, a composer and researcher in the field of computer music. <code>pd4web</code> is a project to make possible the use of Pure Data in web browsers, improving the accessibility of electronic music.
     </p>
 </div>